diegovillatoromx/Customer_Churn_Prediction_Model/README.md

 How to utilize and operate the Data Science project after completing the installation steps.
 ### Data Preparation
+Before analysis, prepare data by loading and processing it:
-1. Import the required libraries
+1. ##### Import the required libraries
     ```terminal
     import pickle
     from ML_Pipeline.utils import read_data,inspection,null_values